shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 You look in the river and find a toy floating downstream.
 The riverbed is made of dirt.
 If you wade into the river to grab it, [roll a d20 + Dexterity].
 Reminder: Earth Molder

-If the result is 10 or less: The river carries the toy downstream faster than you can grab it.
+**If the result is 8 or less:** The river carries the toy downstream faster than you can grab it.
 If the boy is with you, he starts crying.
+You slip on your way out.
+Reduce your health by 2.

+**If the result is between 9 and 12:** The river carries the toy downstream faster than you can grab it.
+If the boy is with you, he starts crying.

-If the result is 11 or more: You quickly grab the toy before it gets away.
+**If the result is 13 or more:** You quickly grab the toy before it gets away.
 If the boy is with you, you hand it to him and he happily plays with it in the dirt.
 If the boy is not with you, gain a +2 bonus to all rolls on this page, and give the toy to him if you find him.

 ## Thursday, January 4, 2024